HuiSou/HuiSou/README.md

 # Hui

-I am a dotnet developer, currently learning how to correctly run a devops and sre.
+I am a dotnet developer, currently learning how to correctly use devops and sre concept to do less work.

 Love BDD and Cucumber (not as a food tho)